 We are a clinical-stage biopharmaceutical company using our ImmTOR technology, designed to induce tolerance to novel biologic therapies that would otherwise be limited by immunogenicity with the goal of effectively and safely treating rare and serious diseases.
 Many such diseases are treated with biologic therapies that are foreign to the patient's immune system and therefore elicit an undesired immune response.
 Of particular concern are anti-drug antibodies, or ADAs, which are often produced by the immune system in response to biologic therapy and can adversely affect the efficacy and safety of treatment.
 Our proprietary tolerogenic ImmTOR technology encapsulates an immunomodulator in biodegradable nanoparticles and is designed to mitigate the formation of ADAs by inducing antigen-specific immune tolerance to biologic drugs.
-ADAs can start developing in the body with the first dose of a biologic therapy and can render subsequent doses ineffective or unsafe, potentially depriving patients of life-saving therapeutic options and limiting the likelihood of success for many otherwise promising novel biologic drugs, improve product candidates under development and enable novel therapeutic modalities, such as re-administration of systemic gene therapy.
+ADAs can start developing in the body with the first dose of a biologic therapy and can render subsequent doses ineffective or unsafe, potentially depriving patients of life-saving therapeutic options and limiting the likelihood of success for many otherwise promising novel biologic drugs and technologies.
+We believe ImmTOR has potential to enhance the efficacy without compromising the safety of existing approved biologic drugs, improve product candidates under development and enable novel therapeutic modalities, such as re-administration of systemic gene therapy.
 We intend to build a product pipeline by combining our ImmTOR technology with a range of biologics and also plan to seek collaborations and license agreements to broaden our applications for the platform.